Meet the Open Europe team

 Our international and multilingual team is drawn from a variety of backgrounds, and possesses a wide range of expertise in EU affairs.
 Meet them below.

 Mats has been Director of Open Europe since 2010.
+He is also an Advisory Board member of Open Europe Berlin gGmbH.
 A frequent contributor to broadcast and print media, Mats has written extensively on EU policy, including the eurozone crisis, financial regulation, employment law and the EU budget.
 Before Open Europe, he worked for a political consulting firm in Washington DC.
-In 2011, Mats was named one of 99 influential international leaders under 33 by the Diplomatic Courier and Young Professionals in Foreign Policy.
+Mats has been named one of 99 influential international leaders under 33 by the Diplomatic Courier and Young Professionals in Foreign Policy.
 Winning an athletic scholarship for basketball and several university awards, Mats graduated from Liberty University in Virginia, US with a perfect 4.0.
 Grade Point Average and went on to a master's degree at the London School of Economics.
 He is a native of Bankeryd, Sweden.

 Stephen joined Open Europe in 2008 and has been Research Director since 2011.
 While at Open Europe he has written on EU regulation, justice and home affairs and EU aid policy.
 Stephen holds an undergraduate degree in political science and was awarded the Jean Monnet Prize for his master's degree in European studies from the University of Sussex.
 Stephen's professional interests include democracy and transparency in the EU, the interaction between domestic and EU law and European cooperation in crime and policing.
 He is half Dutch.